Shopify/javascript/README.md

 - [3.2](#3.2) <a name="3.2"></a> Do not use leading commas.

   > Why?
-It’s ugly to look at and trailing commas are a better solution to the same problems.
+It’s difficult to interpret and format, and trailing commas are a better solution to the same problems.

   ESLint rule: [`comma-style`](http://eslint.org/docs/rules/comma-style.html)